The Dinah Project

 We are a dedicated group of women who are experts in the fields of law, gender and civil society.
 Combining our multi-disciplinary knowledge and skills with deep commitment, the Dinah Project has become the leading resource for recognition and justice for the victims of October 7 and future victims of conflicted-related sexual violence.

-and former senior civil service members, has already built a comprehensive knowledge base.
-We are a leading resource in Israel and the world in the call for recognition and justice for the victims of sexual crimes on October 7, have made dozens of public appearnaces and have provided briefings and consultations to hundreds of high-level diplomats, decision-makers and other officials, journalists, and civil society leaders, and we will continue to do so.
+As high-level professionals in the legal and gender fields, we have built a comprehensive and reliable legal and evidentiary infrastructure that has made us a leading knowledge base – both in Israel and worldwide – on the subject of recognition and justice for the victims of sexual crimes on October 7 and subsequent captivity.
+We have made dozens of public appearances and have provided briefings to hundreds of high-level diplomats, decision-makers, journalists, and civil society leaders, activity that we plan to continue.

-We were instrumental in bringing Pramila Patten, UN Under Secretary-General, Special Representative on Sexual Violence in Conflict to the region, who prepared a comprehensive report documenting clear evidence of sexual violence including rape and torture, and the systematic nature of these crimes.
+We were instrumental in bringing Pramila Patten, UN Under Secretary-General, Special Representative on Sexual Violence in Conflict to the region.
+Patten prepared a comprehensive report documenting clear evidence of systematic sexual violence on October 7, including rape and torture.

-The Dinah Project includes an international Advisory Board and operates under the auspices of the Ruth and Emanuel Rackman Center for the Advancement of Women at Bar-Ilan University, Israel.
+The Dinah Project’s international advisory board operates under the auspices of the Ruth and Emanuel Rackman Center for the Advancement of Women at Bar-Ilan University.

-and former senior civil service members, has already built a comprehensive knowledge base.
-We are a leading resource in Israel and the world in the call for recognition and justice for the victims of sexual crimes on October 7, have made dozens of public appearnaces and have provided briefings and consultations to hundreds of high-level diplomats, decision-makers and other officials, journalists, and civil society leaders, and we will continue to do so.
+As high-level professionals in the legal and gender fields, we have built a comprehensive and reliable legal and evidentiary infrastructure that has made us a leading knowledge base – both in Israel and worldwide – on the subject of recognition and justice for the victims of sexual crimes on October 7 and subsequent captivity.
+We have made dozens of public appearances and have provided briefings to hundreds of high-level diplomats, decision-makers, journalists, and civil society leaders, activity that we plan to continue.

-We were instrumental in bringing Pramila Patten, UN Under Secretary-General, Special Representative on Sexual Violence in Conflict to the region, who prepared a comprehensive report documenting clear evidence of sexual violence including rape and torture, and the systematic nature of these crimes.
+We were instrumental in bringing Pramila Patten, UN Under Secretary-General, Special Representative on Sexual Violence in Conflict to the region.
+Patten prepared a comprehensive report documenting clear evidence of systematic sexual violence on October 7, including rape and torture.

-The Dinah Project includes an international Advisory Board and operates under the auspices of the Ruth and Emanuel Rackman Center for the Advancement of Women at Bar-Ilan University, Israel.
+The Dinah Project’s international advisory board operates under the auspices of the Ruth and Emanuel Rackman Center for the Advancement of Women at Bar-Ilan University.

 Members